rackerlabs/technical-blog/_posts/2019-11-04-how-salesforce-community-cloud-helps-you-serve-customers-employees-and-partners.md

 Community Cloud can also set up an employee community which enhances the relationship between your business and your employees.
 “Being able to help people connect, especially for companies that are remote [or have remote employees] is one of the greatest features of an employee community,” Megan explains.
 With more companies embracing a work-from-home culture, nurturing virtual connections in the workplace is more important than ever.

 Setting clear expectations and having a communication playbook are [essential to the success](https://www.inc.com/amanda-pressner-kreuser/the-most-successful-remote-teams-do-these-5-things.html) of remote companies and their employees.
-Implementing an employee community through Community Cloud solves both of these concerns.
+Implementing an employee community through Community Cloud addresses both of these concerns.
 Megan explains how well Community Cloud’s customizable platform works for both small and large organizations, “You’ll be amazed at how you ever ran your business without it.”

 “An employee community isn’t a place to waste time.
 Although it’s social, it’s not social media.
 It’s much more powerful and business-driven than that.
 It’s a premier way to get business information to people in a timely fashion and efficient manner,” which is the goal of every successful business — especially as the work-from-home culture continues to grow.